 Bear Gully Campground

-Set on the shores of Warratah Bay, Bear Gully Campground offers relaxing coastal camping in a tranquil setting.
+Set on the shores of Waratah Bay, Bear Gully Campground offers relaxing coastal camping in a tranquil setting.

 Next to Walkerville, and overlooking Wilsons Promontory, this camping area offers shady campsites set among tall Banksia near the shores of Waratah Bay.

 Campground facilities include non-flush toilets, communal fireplaces and picnic tables.
-There is no drinking water available and you need to bring your own firewood.
+There is no drinking water available.
+Fires are permitted only within the designated communal fireplaces, and you need to bring your own firewood.

-The campground is 2WD accessible, and 17 of the 34 campsites that are suitable for campervans, caravans or trailers – specific sites are detailed on the campground map.
+The campground is 2WD accessible, and 17 of the 32 campsites are suitable for campervans, caravans or trailers – specific sites are detailed on the campground map.
+Camping fees apply and campers must obtain a Camping Permit.
+The Camping Permit will be subject to permit conditions that include protecting cultural values/material such as:

 Individual campsites need to be booked in advance and accommodate a maximum of 6 people per site.